cockroachdb/docs/v22.2/restore.md

 {{site.data.alerts.callout_info}}
 Starting in v22.2, CockroachDB introduces a new restore privilege model that provides finer control over a user's privilege to restore backups.

-There is continued support for the [legacy privilege model](#required-privileges-using-the-legacy-privilege-model) in v22.2, however it **will be removed** in a future release.
+There is continued support for the [legacy privilege model](#required-privileges-using-the-legacy-privilege-model) in v22.2, however it **will be removed** in a future release of CockroachDB.
 We recommend implementing the new privilege model that follows in this section for all restores.
 {{site.data.alerts.end}}

 {% include_cached new-in.html version="v22.2" %} You can grant the `RESTORE` privilege to a user or role depending on the type of restore required: